 Q. What is Fair Start Scotland?

-employment support service.
-It aims to support a minimum of 38,000
+fully devolved employment support service.
+It aims to support a

-people, including those further removed from the labour market who
+minimum of 38,000 people, including those further removed from the

-tailored support that is responsive to the needs of unemployed
+providing flexible and tailored support that is responsive to the

-people and businesses across Scotland.
-It is an opportunity to
+needs of unemployed people and businesses across Scotland.
+It is an

-deliver a Scottish approach to employment support that is more
+opportunity to deliver a Scottish approach to employment support

-flexible, and responsive to a changing labour market, tackling
+that is more flexible, and responsive to a changing labour market,

-labour market inequalities and growing Scotland's economy by
+tackling labour market inequalities and growing Scotland's economy

 Q. What makes Fair Start Scotland (FSS)